deebuls/spacetime/_posts/2015-11-04-problem-statement.md

 title: Problem Statement
 ---

+#Questions being asked
+* Where can I find a specific object in a given environment?
+* Where can I find a specific object in a given environment at time t ?
+* Learning from sparse dataset:
+    - How can we predict for times where we have no dataset
+    - How many data is required for learning
+* Not seeing is also learning

 #Version 4
 * Finding typical positions of objects in environments
 * Mapping a single environment with long running environments